ejgdev/Image-Search-Abstraction--Layer/README.md

 # Image Search Abstraction Layer
+This is a challenge from https://freecodecamp.org

 ## Objective:
 Objective: Build a full stack JavaScript app that allows you to search for images like
 **[this page](https://cryptic-ridge-9197.herokuapp.com/api/imagesearch/lolcats%20funny?offset=10)**
 and browse recent search queries like
 **[this page](https://cryptic-ridge-9197.herokuapp.com/api/latest/imagesearch/)**.
 Then deploy it to Glitch.